CardiacModelling/ap-nimbus/client-direct/README.md

 ## User Documentation.

- 1. See the 'about' page, which refers to the legacy `AP-Portal` implementation.
+ 1. See the started application's "about" page, which refers to the legacy `AP-Portal` implementation.
- 1. Simulations and simulation results are stored in browser memory based on current session, so it all disappears when browser (or the browser tab) closes.
+ 1. Simulations and simulation results are stored in browser memory based on current session, so it all disappears when the browser (or the browser tab) closes.

 ## Initial configuration.